 Your College Application Checklist

 High school transcripts list all the classes you took, grades you received, and any other information that’s relevant to your academic career.
-They’re obviously an important part of your application, so don’t forget to ask your counselor to print official copies.
+Ask your counselor to print official copies.
 Depending on your school’s policy, your counselor may mail these to the schools you’re applying to, or give them to you to send off yourself.

 Your Personal Statement

-If you didn’t have your SAT or ACT scores mailed directly to all of your top-choice schools when you took the tests, get these sent to any remaining colleges.
+If you didn’t have your SAT or ACT scores mailed directly to all of your top-choice schools when you took the tests, have these sent to any remaining colleges.
 These are typically mandatory for most applications.

-Advanced Placement classes make any candidate even more appealing.
+Advanced placement classes make any candidate even more appealing.
 If you’ve taken even one AP test, get the scores sent to the colleges on your list.
 Advanced placement classes show your determination and initiative to learn.

 Many colleges request letters of recommendation.
 Give people time to write glowing reviews by asking them now, rather than a week before the deadline.
 This way, you can have the best possible chance to get in, because your teachers and leaders will happily write great reviews, instead of being rushed to write an average review.